agcdtmr/wwcode-days-of-code-challenge-2024/README.md

 - [ ] Connect and follow a WWCode volunteer or member on LinkedIn.
 Endorse their skills or if you worked on a project together write recommendations!
 - [ ] (Optional) Reach out to one woman in tech.
 Use Hopin or Slack channel to say hi to new network.
 - [ ] Send appreciation message to a WWCode volunteer or member.
 - [ ] Participate in a community coding challenge or project group.
-Or ask someone on slack to do the day or two challenges with you.
+Or ask on slack to do the day or two challenges together.
 ## WWCode Cloud

 - [ ] Attend the Cloud Days of Code Bingo Challenge Launch on Jan 08 at 07:30PM–08:00PM CET or watch the [recording](https://youtu.be/7uhOcPSniIs)